msu-eele-fpga/labs-and-homework-colter107/docs/labs/lab11.md

 > What is the purpose of our struct led_patterns_dev state container?

 The state container keeps track of what state our device is in.
-It stores things like the addresses of registers, the values of those registers, and anything else the device should track while it is running.
+It stores things like the addresses of registers and anything else the device should track while it is running.
 It is created separately for each device (to allow multiple devices to run at once) and is passed to any function that needs to read or change the state of the device.